vazco/meteor-ci-test-repo/README.md

-# meteor-ci-test-repo
+# Ignore this package, it doesn't do anything!

-Repo for testing automatic pushes of new package versions to atmosphere
+Its just used for testing automatic pushes of new package versions to atmosphere